Nekroze/codeforthought/glossary.rst

       between the types, for example, of an array of strings versus an array of numbers, :term:`Templating` can be used to write one function that can act on both

+   Namespace
+      In computer programming, namespaces are typically employed for the purpose of grouping symbols and identifiers around a particular functionality.

+   C/C++
+      In computing, C is a general-purpose programming language initially developed by Dennis Ritchie between 1969 and 1973 at AT&T Bell Labs.
+C++, developed by Bjarne Stroustrup starting in 1979 at Bell Labs, was originally named C with Classes, adding object oriented features, such as classes, and other enhancements to the C programming language.